jharmison-redhat/containers-for-embedded-ws/ex2/README.md

 Hello, world, from 67bfd19c410f!
 ```

 If that works like you expect, exit the web app with `Ctrl+C` again and make a small change to `helloworld-rs/src/main.rs` in a way that won't affect the dependencies, like changing line 9 to have a slightly different output string (maybe all caps?), then rerun the build.
-It should be pretty fast, despite recompiling an entire web application!
+It should be pretty fast, despite recompiling an entire web application.
 My initial build took 48 seconds (my computer's pretty quick) and my follow-on builds after changing the program only took around 8 seconds.
-You should see a speedup no matter what, though, as you take advantage of the cached layers.
+You should see a speedup as you take advantage of the cached layers.

 ## The point

 You've built and packaged two applications, in totally different programming languages, with exactly one set of tooling installed on your machine.
 Both should work for all of us with a functional container runtime.
 The fact that both of these applications do the same thing isn't the point, and the fact that they're simple web applications doesn't mean that's all we can do.
-We've gained process portability across any Linux system - even a VM for the Windows and macOS users - with consistent environments for installing and running our images. **And**, for those of us using `podman`, they're running isolated even from other processes running as our own user, let alone the rest of the system we're running on. **And**, because of the `USER` line in the multistage build for our Rust application, even inside the container the process has no privilege! **And** these images are _very_ easy to distribute.
+We've gained process portability across any Linux system - even a VM for the Windows and macOS users - with consistent environments for building, downloading, and running OCI-compliant container images. **And**, for those of us using `podman`, they're running isolated even from other processes running as our own user, let alone the rest of the system we're running on. **And**, because of the `USER` line in the multistage build for our Rust application, even inside the container the process has no privilege. **And** these images are _very_ easy to distribute.

 ### A note on distribution